 Discover Port Campbell National Park | Things to see on the Great Ocean Road

-Of all the incredible things to do on the great ocean road, can surely be found here in Port Campbell national park.
+Of all the incredible things to do on the great ocean road, a fair few of them can be found here in Port Campbell national park.

 The Twelve Apostles are enormous stacks of limestone cliffs bolstering out of the southern ocean are continuously subjected to the crashing waves.